LowenJiang/lowenjiang.github.io/_posts/2025-09-24-firstblog.md

 &\text{(Trust Region Policy Optimization)}
 \end{align}
 $$

+(P.S.: There is a proof in the original TRPO paper showing that constraining KL divergence also limits changes in the state distribution under certain ergodicity assumptions; I haven’t included it here.)

 Since $\theta'$ is close to $\theta$, we can simply perform Taylor expansion around the old policy $\theta$! - Since KL has a quadratic form locally, the Fisher matrix acts as its curvature, in other words, $F$ is second order approximation for KL divergence.$$D_{KL}(\pi_\theta \,\|\, \pi_{\theta’}) \;\approx\; \tfrac{1}{2} (\theta’ - \theta)^\top F(\theta)(\theta’ - \theta),$$(Oh, where does the 1/2 come from?
 Fisher information matrix is Hessian for KL divergence at $\theta' = \theta$, and 1/2 comes from second order Taylor expansion.)